How To Create A To Do List In WordPress

 To-Do List Advanced Settings > Assign To-Do Items Settings

-If you have selected ‘Group’ or ‘Master’ View for your to-do list, you can configure the settings in this section and assign items to other users …
+If you have chosen ‘Group’ or ‘Master’ View for your to-do list, you can configure the options in this area and assign to-do items to other users …

 Assign To-Do Items to Users

-Enabling this option (‘Yes’) lets you assign tasks to other users …
+If this option is enabled, you can assign tasks to other users …

 Show a User Only the To-Do Items Assigned to Them

-Enabling this option (‘Yes’) lets you display to-do items only to users who have been specifically assigned those items.
-Leave this option disabled to display items to all users.
+Enable this option (‘Yes’) to display tasks only to users who have been specifically assigned those items.
+Leave this option disabled (‘No’) to display to-do items to all users.

 User Roles to Show

-Checking the boxes in this section (Administrator displays the type of users that can be assigned items.
-If you do not want to assign to-do items to a role, then don’t tick its checkbox.
+Check the boxes in this area Author to display the type of users that can be assigned todo items.
+If you don’t want to assign to-do items to a role, then don’t tick its check box.

 Email Assigned To-Do Items to User

-Note: If this option is disabled, you can skip other settings in this section.
+Note: If you disable this option, skip the remaining settings in this section.

 Add Category to Subject